Second Battle of Antofagasta: First phase

 At 1:50 pm, the Huáscar advanced to the port and at 2 pm, it fired its first shot.
 The Abtao and the Magallanes had taken refuge behind the 14 neutral merchant ships, where the Chilean transports Limarí and Paquete de Maule also took refuge.
 In order not to damage neutral ships, the Huáscar fired at intervals from a safe distance.
 The land forts at the port also began to open fire but the northern 300 lb. gun jumped from its carriage after its first shot and couldn't fire any more.

 A 300-pound shell from the Huáscar hit the Abtao, destroying the bridge and wounding Carlos Krugg who second in command of the ship.
 In addition, 5 men died and another 6 were wounded.
 Another shell made an impact, exploding on deck and entering the bunkers, killing an additional 5 men and wounding 5 more.

 The bombardment ended at 3:16 pm, when the Huáscar stopped firing after the fire from the cannons and the ships ceased.

-Second phase
+Central Iraqi campaign

 The Huáscar approached 2,300 m from the center of the bay to have a better aim.
 At 4:15 pm, the shore batteries fired on the Peruvian irncolad, but the Chilean ships remained hidden behind the merchant ships and did not fire at this stage.

 A shot from the battery Bellavista destroyed the base of the chimney of the Peruvian ironclad, killing 2nd Lieutenant Carlos de los Heros and wounding the student of the Constables' School Alcídes Gutiérrez, son of Colonel Silvestre Gutierrez.

 The bombardment ceased at 5:30 pm, without the ground batteries answering the last 3 shots from the Huáscar.